 Support levels are below the current market price.
 They are levels where buying interest is strong enough to overcome the sellers.
 The price will often drop to these levels and then bounce back up again as a result of the increased buying interest.

-Support and resistance can carve out trading ranges.
-Price action often respects these support and resistance levels, containing the price movement.
+Support and constance can carve out trading ranges.
+Price action often respects these support and constant levels, containing the price movement.
 That is of course until the price breaks through them.

 A swing trader will look to enter a long trade after the price bounces off the support line.
 A sell trade, or a short position would be entered after the price reverses off a resistance line.

-The trade can be placed at the support or resistance or the trader can wait for a confirmation candle to move in the expected direction after the price hits either the support or resistance, before opening the trade.
+The trade can be placed at the support or resistance or the investor can wait for a confirmation candle to move in the expected direction after the value hits either the support or consistency, before opening the trade.

 2. Channel trading